porcelli/mule-dsl/readme.md

 	    }
 	}

+The biggest advantage of modules is that it'll enable the same configuration that uses mule embedded into an application, can deploy it to a mule server without touch any code.
+Of course its necessary to adapt the actual deployer to understand those modules and configure automatically the application (without xml).

 *This topic helps to enforce the following elements:*

  - *Extensible*
  - *Avoid the use of Strings to reference domain objects*
  - *Use the most modern techniques to build its structure*

-### How to use modules

-This is still not defined, but here are some ideas of how to use it:

-	//as parameter on mule context constructor
-	MuleContext context = new DSLMuleContext(new ModuleA(), new ModuleB(), ...)

-	The module concept  is

-	just simple abstract class that defines a set of util method and

-	it's abstract method

-	to constuct flows and other configurations that has the configure method that

-	One of the biggest advantages of this approach is that it'll enable applications that started to use mule embedded to run it easily on Mule Server.

 ## Extensive use of generics for type inference

 Although generics in java are erasure based, it's still possible to do impressive things with that.
 When building a nice to use internal DSL, one goal is to drive user's thru the API give to them just the options based on a context.

 Using generics it's possible to give user's a set of possible actions based on his previous choices.
 An example of this is when you try to configure an endpoint.
-If you're configuring a generic endpoint, you have few choices as show here:
+If you're configuring a generic endpoint like this:

-But if you're configuring a specific endpoint, based on HTTP for instance, you'll have several http specific options:
+	[...]
+	from(uri("salesforce://login(g1,g2);*query(g3,r1);"))

+Your next options are just a few like define a connector (connectWith method) or define a process request or response (processRequest or processResponse methods).
+But if you're configuring an endpoint using a specific protocol like HTTP, you have more options (all of them just related to http protocol):

+	[...]
+	from(HTTP.INBOUND).listen(host("0.0.0.0").port(8777).path("services/catalog")).using(WS.INBOUND).with(CatalogService.class)

-This topic helps to enforce the following elements:
+*This topic helps to enforce the following elements:*

-- Easy to write, read and learn
+- *Easy to write, read and learn*
-- Hard to misuse
+- *Hard to misuse*
-- Extensible
+- *Extensible*
-- Take advantage of IDE auto-complete
+- *Take advantage of IDE auto-complete*
-- Use the most modern techniques to build its structure
+- *Use the most modern techniques to build its structure*

-## Specializations publish it's available extensions

-This topic helps to enforce the following elements:

-- Extensible
-- Take advantage of IDE auto-complete

 ## Named args (artificial)

 Its well know that java syntax does not allow named parameters wich is an important resource to source code readability.
+This

-This is just a simple code convention used on this preview dsl.
-One goal of a
+	//this is a definition of a transformer that references
+	//an already defined transformer named transfRef
+	transformeWith(ref: "transfRef")

+But there's an alternative that we can do in java, using a bit of creativity and static methods ;), here is how:

+	//now using the ref method that is a simple method transformeWith(ref("transfRef"))

+Of course that there's always the risk that user's aren't aware of this "ref" method and create something like this:

+	//wrong usage of named arg
+	transformeWith(new RefBuilder("transfRef"))

+Note that, even using a bad idiom to define a reference, it's much more clear than use a simple string.

+Readability is not the unique advantage of this named args, it's also help on disambiguites on string parameters (ie. ref and uri).

+	//defining an inbound endpoit based on uri from(uri("salesforce://someservice.here/xxx?"))

+	//defining an inbound endpoit that references an already defined endpoint from(ref("mySalesForceEndpoint"))

-This topic helps to enforce the following elements:
+*This topic helps to enforce the following elements:*

-- Easy to write, read and learn
+- *Easy to write, read and learn*
-- Hard to misuse
+- *Hard to misuse*
-- Avoid the use of Strings to reference domain objects
+- *Avoid the use of Strings to reference domain objects*
-- Use the most modern techniques to build its structure
+- *Use the most modern techniques to build its structure*

 # Approaches